 - Regular instructions to represent high street banks in a wide variety of retail banking disputes, raising issues including the Direct Debit Scheme, the Payment Services Regulations 2009, credit card agreements, bank charges, Norwich Pharmacal/Bankers Trust orders and mortgage possession claims.

-- LCIA Arbitration (2016) – instructed to advise (with Ewan McQuater QC) in a USD 6bn LCIA arbitration involving international parties.
+- USD 6bn LCIA Arbitration (2016–2017) – instructed (with Ewan McQuater QC) in a multinational LCIA arbitration between two sovereign wealth funds concerning a large-scale international fraud.

 - Newmafruit Farms Ltd & ors v Pither & ors (2016) – successfully obtaining (led by David Head QC) worldwide freezing injunctions and asset tracing orders against defendants to ongoing fraud and misappropriation claims and successfully obtaining summary judgment on part of those claims in the sum of £1.4m ( EWHC 2205 (QB)).